 Here’s a sentence that teenage me never could have seen coming.
 In November and December, my boyfriend and I spent more than a month camping and living out of our car.
+After visiting Nathaniel Cars, we were able to buy a quality yet inexpensive vehicle, and radically took the decision to go on this adventure.
 And guess what?
 I actually really enjoyed the experience!
 As someone who has always been more of a city girl than an outdoorsy person, I used to hate camping and the lack of everyday comforts that comes along with it.
 But as I’ve gotten older, while I do still prefer cities, I have really learned to appreciate nature as well.
 I have started to enjoy hiking more, and as I realised during this road trip, even camping.

 After visiting Bali in November, we flew into Darwin where we bought a car and road tripped through the Australian Outback to Adelaide, then Melbourne, and finally up to the Gold Coast for Christmas.
 Since neither of us was working at the time, we wanted to save money every way we could.
 So we made the decision to live out of our car.
 When we bought the car, it was already set up perfectly.
 There was a bed in the back and camping equipment including a tent, sleeping bags, and a camping stove.
 I will admit that long-term camping isn’t the most glamorous, and it did take us about a week to really get into a comfortable camping routine.
 But we learned quickly, and hopefully some of the following tips will help you out if you are planning on camping for an extended period of time!